what taxes do i have to pay when i sell my house Oregon

 Key Insights

-• When you sell your house in Oregon, you must pay taxes on any profits from the sale.
+• You must pay taxes on sales profits when selling your house in Oregon.
 This may include capital gains tax if it was not your primary residence.

-• You might owe Oregon state tax on the sale of your property, depending on your gross income and tax brackets.
+• Depending on your gross income and tax brackets, you might owe Oregon state tax on the sale of your property.

 • Understanding your Oregon property tax responsibilities is important, especially if you are an Oregon landlord with rental properties.